sdevore/cakephp-sparkpost-plugin/README.md

 # Installation
 ## Command-Line Installation
 Using Composer is the recommended way of installing this plugin because it allows you to easily download the plugin and its dependencies and keep them up-to-date and make use of Composer's awesome class auto-loader.

-Here's how to install the plugin using Composer:
+To install the plugin using Composer:

 1. Open a terminal and `cd` to your CakePHP application's root directory.
 2. Run `composer require syntaxera/cakephp-sparkpost` and wait for Composer to download the plugin and its dependencies.
 3. If you'd like, open `composer.json` for editing and modify the versioning schema for the plugin to your liking.

+## Manual Installation
+You can also install the plugin manually by clicking the "Download ZIP" button above and unzipping it into your CakePHP application's `plugins/` directory, however **if you do this you will need to download and install the plugin's dependencies manually and you will have to perform updates manually as well.** Needless to say, this is not reccomended.

+If you're familiar with git you can also download the repository directly to your hard drive using `git clone`.
+This allows you to stay on the bleeding-edge of the plugin's development, but be warned that it's called "bleeding-edge" for a reason.
+If you try to use this version in production setups, you're going to have a bad time.

 # Contributing
 ## Bug Reports